cysouw/diathesis/text/c01_introduction.md

 ### *Auftragskausativ* (*geben + zu + Infinitiv*) {#sec:summary-auftragskausativ}

-The ~~Auftragskausativ~~ (full discussion in [@sec:zuinfinitive-geben-causative]) adds a causer by using the light verb *geben* with *zu* and an infinitve.
+The ~~Auftragskausativ~~ (full discussion in [@sec:zuinfinitive-geben-causative]) adds a causer by using the light verb *geben* with *zu* and an infinitive.
 In this diathesis the erstwhile subject becomes a dative (not an accusative).
 In many examples of this diathesis the meaning of this diathesis is very close to the meaning of the lexical verb *geben* 'to give'.
 For example with the verb *trinken* 'to drink' [@next a] the diathesis implies both 'he causes X to drink Y' and 'he gives Y to X for drinking'.
-However, these constructions are coherent, and thus monoclausal [@next b], so, whatever the precise semantic intertpretation, this is structurally clearly a diathesis.
+However, these constructions are coherent, and thus monoclausal [@next b], so, whatever the precise semantic interpretation, this is structurally clearly a diathesis.
 The light-verb status of *geben* is better exemplified with verbs that take clausal complements like *bedenken* 'to consider' [@next c].

 ::: ex
 a.
 Das Kind trinkt Milch. \